ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 : groupConnLimit

 Type:
-: Numeric (with special value `Unlimited`)
+: Numeric or `Unlimited`

 Default:
-: Unlimited
+: `Unlimited`

-This property controls the number of Connections that can be accepted from a peer as new members of the Connection's group.
+If this property is an Integer, it controls the number of Connections that can be accepted from a peer as new members of the Connection's group.
 Similar to SetNewConnectionLimit(), this limits the number of ConnectionReceived Events that will occur, but constrained to the group of the Connection associated with this property.
 For a multi-streaming transport,